Why is My Smoke Alarm Beeping?

 4.Silent Button was Pushed

 Most manufacturers ask you to periodically test the smoke alarm by pressing the test or silent button.
 When this button is pushed, the smoke alarm should beep.
-However, it is possible to accidently push this silent button or test button when cleaning the smoke alarm or its surroundings.
+However, it is possible to accidentally push this silent button or test button when cleaning the smoke alarm or its surroundings.
 If you suspect that this is the case, all you need to do is switch off the circuit breaker to the smoke alarm, detach the smoke alarm, and remove the batteries, and then press the test button for about 30 seconds.
 You can now replace the batteries and attach the some alarm to the housing.
 Next switch on the circuit breaker and verify that the smoke alarm no longer beeps.

 5.Its Life has Ended